Lednice: Economy

+Lednice is known for viticulture and wine-making.
+The municipality lies in the Mikulovská wine subregion.

+Transport

+Lednice is the terminus of the short Břeclav–Lednice railway line that operates only on weekends from April to October.
+The line is operated with old rolling stock - steam engine pulled trains or diesel cars.

 Sights

-In 1996 the Lednice–Valtice Cultural Landscape was inscribed on the UNESCO World Heritage List as "an exceptional example of the designed landscape that evolved in the Enlightenment and afterwards under the care of a single family."
+In 1996, the Lednice–Valtice Cultural Landscape was inscribed on the UNESCO World Heritage List as "an exceptional example of the designed landscape that evolved in the Enlightenment and afterwards under the care of a single family."
 Lednice contains a palace and the second largest castle park in the country, which covers 170 km2.

-The palace of Lednice was originally a Renaissance villa.
+Lednice Castle was originally a Renaissance villa.
 In the 17th century it became a summer residence of the ruling Princes of Liechtenstein.
 The estate house, designed and furbished by baroque architects Johann Bernhard Fischer von Erlach, Domenico Martinelli, and Anton Johan Ospel, proclaimed rural luxury on the grandest scale.
-In 1846–58 it was extensively rebuilt in the neo-Gothic style under the supervision of Georg Wingelmüller.
+In 1846–1858, it was extensively rebuilt in the neo-Gothic style under the supervision of Georg Wingelmüller.

 The surrounding park is laid out in an English garden style and contains a range of Romantic follies by Joseph Hardtmuth, including the solitary 60 m high minaret from 1802, which is the tallest outside the Muslim world.